 Additional requirements may include labelled bins for the disposal of soiled waste; items such as needles, catheters, etc., and arrangements for the collection of such waste.
 This can be arranged through the EMAT Estates team.

-Schools should ensure that the assistant has a means of attracting attention and assistance in an emergency.
+Schools should ensure that staff members delivering care have a means of attracting attention and assistance in an emergency.

 Vulnerability to abuse